MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 Adaptive dialog declarative files that have the .dialog extension contain the following elements:

 - The `$schema` value contains a URI pointing to the Schema that describes the format of this declarative file.
 That schema is a Bot Framework component schema, which adheres to [draft 7](http://json-schema.org/specification-links.html#draft-7) of the JSON schema vocabulary.
 This schema file enables [IntelliSense][intellisense] to work for your declarative elements.
 For information on how to create this file, see [Creating the schema file](bot-builder-dialogs-declarative.md#creating-the-schema-file) in the _Create a bot using declarative adaptive dialogs_ article.
 The name of the schema file can be any valid filename, but is typically named **app.schema**.
 - The `$kind` field identifies the type of component described in this file.
 For an adaptive dialog, `$kind` must be `Microsoft.AdaptiveDialog`.
 In subobjects, `$kind` identifies a trigger or action that is part of the dialog.
-This field correlates with the `[JsonProperty("$kind")]` class attribute that is associated with every class in the Bot framework SDK that is designed to work using the declarative approach.
+This field correlates with the `[JsonProperty("$kind")]` class attribute that is associated with every class in the Bot Framework SDK that is designed to work using the declarative approach.
 - The `triggers` value contains an array of one or more triggers.
 The type of trigger is declared using the `$kind` keyword.
 Each trigger contains an array of one or more actions.
 - The `actions` value contains an array of one or more actions, each action can have properties associated with it.